compose-dev/demo-apps/README.md

 ---> [TRY IT OUT](https://app.composehq.com/app/76c437ce-2db1-4146-8712-d4417cb8e570/internal-dashboard-demo) <---

+**Note:** This app is designed for desktop use and may look janky on mobile devices.

 ![Compose Internal Dashboard Demo](./public/screenshot.png)

 The app is built in ~150 lines of Node.js code and can be found in `/src/apps/dashboard.ts`.